arodloff/Masterthesis_ESG/README.md

 - `parse_parallel_split.py` splits earnings call transcripts into lines.
 Needed to match FinBERT output to rest
 - `predict_sentiment.py` FinBERT predicts sentiment of identified ESG sentences

+## Other Important files

+- the extended dictionary can be found in `CreateDict_SplitSentence/outputs/dict/expanded_dict.csv`
+- the FinBERT predictions can be found in `FinBERT/output/predictions.csv`